mrquincle/uuidjs/README.md

 * Q: Are you a genius?

-> A: No, you can do this as well
+> A: No, you can do this as well, try!

 * Q: What did you use for this?